yt-project/yt/doc/source/analyzing/fields.rst

     v_A = \frac{B}{\sqrt{\mu_0\rho}}~\rm{(MKS)}

 where :math:`\mu_0 = 4\pi \times 10^{-7}~\rm{N/A^2}` is the vacuum permeability.
 This
-different normalization in the definition of the magnetic field shows up in other relevant quantities, such
+different normalization in the definition of the magnetic field may show up in other relevant quantities as well.

 For certain frontends, a third definition of the magnetic field and the magnetic pressure may be useful.
 In many MHD simulations and in some physics areas (such